Sanjanaredd26/DevTrack/README.md

 ## **Tech Stack**
 ### Backend:
-- Python Flask (or FastAPI).
+- Python Flask
-- SQLite or PostgreSQL database.
+- SQLite or PostgreSQL database
-- RESTful API.

 ### Frontend:
-- React (with Redux or Context for state management).
+- React with Redux
-- Axios for API communication.
+- Axios for API communication
-- Chart.js or D3.js for visualizations.
+- Chart.js for visualizations

 ### Deployment:
-- Docker for containerization.
+- Docker for containerization
-- Nginx as a reverse proxy.
+- Nginx as a reverse proxy
-- Systemd for service management on the Linux server.
+- Systemd for service management on the Linux server

 ### Testing:
-- **Backend**: pytest for testing the API endpoints.
+- **Backend**: pytest for testing the API endpoints
-- **Frontend**: Jest and React Testing Library for unit and integration tests.
+- **Frontend**: Jest and React Testing Library to test React components

 ### CI/CD:
-- GitHub Actions for automated builds, tests, and deployments.
+- GitHub Actions to run these tests automatically on push events

+#API Documentation

 For complete API documentation, [click here](https://documenter.getpostman.com/view/25930901/2sAYJ6CKbE)